-Since heat releases saffron’s flavor essence, it needs to be steeped in hot water, broth, or even alcohol before being added to food.
+Saffron recipes are known for having strong flavor in all of it’s dishes.
+Since heat releases saffron’s flavor essence, it needs to be soaked in hot water, broth, or even alcohol before being added to food.
 Pre-soaking also allows the color to disperse throughout the food.

 Preferred Method – For every teaspoon of saffron, add 3 teaspoons of liquid; using a spoon make sure that the saffron threads get properly soaked (do not crush the threads).
 Let the saffron soak for a minimum of two hours.
 The mixture can be left soaking for as long as twelve hours, but two hours will give you the proper results.
 The leaves will expand to 1 1/2 times their dry size.